SjoerdV/SjoerdV.github.io/_posts/2021-09-25-post-a-little-less-conspicuous-introduction-part1-4.md

 ## Full architecture to be achieved

 This and further articles in this series all count up to the following flexible architecture where it is possible to choose a security / privacy model that suits **your** purpose.
 Part 2 and Part 3 can be set-up and be used 'on demand' fully separated.
-It is only when Part 4 is considered that both technologies presented in Part 2 and 3 are combined and required to operate together.
+It is only when Part 4 is considered that both technologies presented in Part 2 and 3 are combined and as such both are required to operate together.
+The red texts in the architecture diagram below are specific for Part 4 of this series.

 As I did this setup three times, in preparation of writing this series, it only took me an hour to have the entire setup (Part 2, 3 and 4) replicated (reusing existing web server certificates exempted). all this without any further IaC optimizations I must add.
 Pipelining this might be worth the effort at some point (note to self).